rootdrew27/AcrePointSite/README.md

 # Post-MVP
 - Ensure that files exist b4 sending to client
+- lower quality of images when loading on small screens
 - optimize querys (in Gallery IndexView, a better should be made to get all the data needed)
 - Alter (in some way) the Gallery models s.t. the model fields accurately reflect the models' relationships
 - improve JS efficency: run tests to see if it is better to query the dom, or to loop over small number of elements